Quality Construction Results

 Universal Church: Succeed in Life Center

-For this project, Jamail & Smith was selected to convert a 27,000 SF, two-story furniture warehouse into a religious facility with an open sanctuary that seated 300, a baptistry, dressing rooms, raised stage, four classrooms, six offices, a conference room, call center, counseling room, crib room and a four-bedroom apartment upstairs.
+For this project, Jamail & Smith was selected to convert a 27,000 square feet, two-story furniture warehouse into a religious facility.
+This conversion entailed an open sanctuary that seated 300, a baptistry, dressing rooms, raised stage, four classrooms, six offices, a conference room, call center, counseling room, crib room and a four-bedroom apartment upstairs.
 The second floor was opened up to create height in the sanctuary, which required extensive structural modifications to the facility.

 For this church conversion, we worked hand-in-hand with the architect, design team, and the Bishop to ensure all needs were met, the project was delivered within budget, and the facility was ready for the congregation to enjoy for years to come.
-The quality construction results of this project led to the award of two additional projects for the Universal Church – the new construction of the $7 million, 46,000 SF Westpark church in Houston and an 11,000 SF church conversion in Fort Worth.
+The quality construction results of this project led to the award of two additional projects for the Universal Church – the new construction of the $7 million, 46,000 square feet Westpark church in Houston and an 11,000 square feet church conversion in Fort Worth.

 Austin Chinese Church

 Austin Chinese Church selected Jamail & Smith to design and build a new worship area with seating for 600 people, four classrooms and a choir practice room.
-The 16,000 SF church has an elaborate interior with high-grade finishes that required extensive millwork and craftsmanship.
+The 16,000 square feet church has an elaborate interior with high-grade finishes that required extensive millwork and craftsmanship.

 Diocese of Beaumont